HRLO77/gravity/README.md

 Again, your job to figure out how to render them.

-the cython code is very efficient, producing 1 frame every ~0.102860545 seconds, which is about 3 seconds of calculating to produce one second of rendering (at 30/frames a second, 1000 particles)
+the cython code is very efficient, producing 1 frame every ~0.102860545 seconds, which is about 3 seconds of calculating to produce one second of rendering (at 30/frames a second, 1000 particles) and computing with direct-sum (highest accuracy)

 Enjoy!